Chartered Institutions | The Honored Students | The Next Step Is Easy

 While Pinnacle sets minimal standards for selecting students to be honored, Pinnacle permits each chartered institution to define "non-traditional" according to its local definition.
 This approach yields a vast array of truly non-traditional students who are honored each year all across the country.
 Each student selected for recognition through membership in Pinnacle will receive a lapel pin, a diploma seal, and a "suitable for framing" membership certificate.

 Becoming a chartered institutional member of Pinnacle could not be much easier.
-Simply complete a brief "Application for Charter" and Pinnacle will send you an "Institutional Charter."
+Simply complete a brief "Application for Charter" and send it to Pinnacle Homor Society, 694 Winterberry Trail, DeLand, FL 32724.
+Pinnacle will promptly send you an "Institutional Charter."

 Then, as the next semester opens, you will receive in the mail a brief letter reminding you of the simple selection process, a Personal Data Sheet which you can copy for applicants to complete, and a List of Honorees upon which the names of students selected for membership can be placed.
 That's it!
 You can choose to honor students once each year or once each semester, your choice.